ZeeCoder/container-query/docs/multiple-containers.md

 # Multiple Containers

-Instead of processing each container individually (on css file for each component for example), you might want to import all styles containing multiple container declarations in a single file, and process that.
+Instead of processing each container individually (one CSS file for each component for example), you might want to import all styles containing multiple container declarations in a single file, and process that.